JeremyWu2002/JeremyWu2002/README.md

 ### Hi, I am Jeremy and this is my Github!

 My name is Jeremy Wu.
-I am currently a Junior at the University of Illinois-Urbana Champaign studying Computer Engineering.
+I am currently a graduate student at the University of Illinois-Urbana Champaign studying Computer Engineering.
 Take a look at the projects that I have done or am currently doing.

 <!--
 **JeremyWu2002/JeremyWu2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.